island-is/island.is/libs/application/templates/parental-leave/README.md

 For async actions that require server side logic we have the template api modules.
 The module for this application contains email templates as well as external actions like `sendApplication`.

-Have a look at `libs/application/template-api-modules/src/lib/modules/templates/parental-leave/parental-leave.module.ts` for further information on these actions, and `libs/application/template-api-modules/README.md` to get up to speed on template api modules.
+Have a look at [the parental leave template API module](../../template-api-modules/src/lib/modules/templates/parental-leave/parental-leave.module.ts) for further information on these actions, and [template API module README](../../template-api-modules/README.md) to get up to speed on template api modules.

 ### API and X-Road